Hamed bin Zayed Al Nahyan

-Sheikh Hamed bin Zayed Al Nahyan KBE (Arabic: حامد بن زايد آل نهيان) is an Emirati businessman and managing director of Abu Dhabi Investment Authority.
+Sheikh Hamed bin Zayed Al Nahyan (Arabic: حامد بن زايد آل نهيان) is an Emirati businessman and managing director of Abu Dhabi Investment Authority.
 He is a member of the Al Nahyan, ruling family of Abu Dhabi.

 Early life and education

-Sheikh Hamed is the son of late Emir (ruler) of Abu Dhabi, the founder and first president of UAE.
+Sheikh Hamed is the son of late emir (ruler) of Abu Dhabi, the founder and first president of UAE.
 His mother is Sheikha Mouza.
 He has four full-brothers, including late Sheikh Ahmed and Sheikh Saif.
-Current emir of Abu Dhabi, UAE President, Sheikh Mohamed Bin Zayed is his half-brother.
+Current emir of Abu Dhabi, UAE president, Sheikh Mohamed Bin Zayed is his half-brother.
 Hamed holds an economics degree, which he received from Emirates University, and a master's degree in petroleum economics, which he obtained from the University of Wales.

 Career

 Sheikh Hamed is the chairman of Abu Dhabi Crown Prince's Court and the member of Executive Council of Abu Dhabi.
 He is the deputy chairman of Khalifa University's board of trustees.
 Sheik Hamad is the chairman of the board of directors of Etihad Airways, the Abu Dhabi government-owned airlines.

 On 14 April 2010, he replaced his deceased brother Sheikh Ahmed as the managing director of Abu Dhabi Investment Authority, one of the three largest sovereign wealth fund.